evernost/fuzzyCalculator/doc/parsingRules.md

 Order of operands is preserved while evaluating.
 In other words, **no commutativity is assumed**, even for infix like `+` and `*`.
 Therefore, future releases could potentially handle advanced types, like matrices or quaternions.

 ## Requirements
-The parser is based on native Python and does not require any specific library:
+The parser is purely based on native Python and does not require any specific library:
 - No regex
 - No complex string manipulation functions